rust-lang/rust/text/0000-stabilize-catch-panic.md

 ```

 It may intuitive to say that this block of code returns that `foo`'s value is
-always `false`.
-If, however, the `bar` function panics, then the block of code
+always `false` (e.g. a local invariant of ours).
+If, however, the `bar` function
-will "return" (because of unwinding), but the value of `foo` is still `true`.
+panics, then the block of code will "return" (because of unwinding), but the
-Let's take a look at a more harmful example to see how this can go wrong:
+value of `foo` is still `true`.
+Let's take a look at a more harmful example to
+see how this can go wrong:

 ```
 pub fn push_ten_more<T: Clone>(v: &mut Vec<T>, t: T) {